What is a Topical Map? And Why You Need One

 The hierarchy you visualize in the mind map is implemented on your website through two key technical elements: URL structure and internal linking.

 Even Google, in its own SEO Starter Guide, emphasizes the importance of a logical site structure.
-A clear hierarchy helps search engines understand what content you think is important and the relationship between different pages.
+A clear hierarchy helps search engines understand what content you think is important and the relationship between different pages (source).

-While some sites use a subdirectory URL structure (e.g., /psychology/cognitive/memory/) to mirror the hierarchy, it is the internal linking strategy that truly brings the map to life for search engines.
+The internal linking strategy is what truly brings the map to life for traditional and AI search engines.
 Your internal links are the pathways that Google’s crawlers follow to understand your site’s structure.

 A strategic internal linking plan based on your topical map ensures that you: